TomKan0909/Critiq/README.md

 Example response
 ```
 {
-    room: RoomSchema latest room that is active for that user
+    instance of RoomSchema latest room that is active for that user
 }
 ```